EIU His 3100, Fall 2012, Newton Key

 • 13th century Mappa Mundi (1, 2, 3, 4 [Anglia, Wallia, Hibernia], 5, 6, 7 [Jerusalem])

 week 2.
-Getting Medieval?: Early, Early Modern English Society
+Late Medieval English Society

 Cleric, Knight, and Workman

 week 3.
-1485 Anatomized Richard III
+1485 Anatomized (Q) Richard III

 week 5.
 Reforming and Reactionary Zeal (A "Little Tudors" Crisis?)
-Edward VI and the Pope (an allegory)
+(OD) Edward VI and the Pope (an allegory)

 week 7.
-Elizabeth and the World (The Unsettlement)
+Elizabeth and Isles (The Settlements)

 Elizabeth, the Armada portrait

+week 9.
+The Early Stuarts and the Crisis of Parliaments, 1603-41 (Q) Cucking stool (17th cent.)

 week 10.
-The Early Stuarts and the Crisis of Parliaments, 1603-1641

-week 11.
-The Early Stuarts and the Three Kingdoms, 1603-1642
+The Early Stuarts and the Three Kingdoms, 1603-42 (Q)

 11637riot